-The city goes into hyper-drive during Carnival season, which starts Jan.
-6 and runs through March 5 this year.
-That means that the month of February is packed full of not just Mardi Gras festivities, but also national events like the Super Bowl and Valentine’s Day in addition to small, local festivals.
-Plan your schedule in advance with our February guide (time to order that new 2019 planner!) to make sure you can make the most of this short but jam-packed month.
+The city goes into hyper-drive during Carnival season, which starts January 6 and runs through February 25 this year.
+That means that the month of February is packed with Mardi Gras festivities, in addition to small, local festivals and more far-reaching events like the Super Bowl and Valentine’s Day.
+Plan your schedule in advance with our February guide (time to order that new 2020 planner!) to make sure you can make the most of this short but lively month.

 2. Learn and remember during Black History Month